Fairy Tail: Fairy Tail | Strongest Team (Natsu Dragneel | Lucy Heartfilia | Erza Scarlet) | Sirius Team (Juvia Lockser) | Founders | Other Members

 - Theme Naming: All spirits are named after their respective constellations; however, most if not all lesser spirits are actually just one of a species, and get their own names.

 - Year Outside, Hour Inside: One day in the Celestial Spirit World is equal to three months in the human world.
 Unfortunately for Natsu and co., they are oblivious to this when they decide to take a break from their three-month training session for the Grand Magic Games.

 Celestial Spirit King

-Voiced by: Norio Wakamoto (Japanese), Cole Brown (English)
+Voiced by: Norio Wakamoto (Japanese), Cole Brown (English) note

 The sovereign of the Celestial Spirit World, and the most powerful spirit of all.
 Though he may appear intimidating and stony-faced, he is not unjust and is extremely amicable to those he considers his friends and allies.